kubernetes/contributor-site/content/en/events/2023/kcseu/faq.md

 ### Will there be a New Contributor Workshop?

-No, with uncertain attendance and staffing, we made this decision to ensure we can put on an event to the best of our ability.
-For those that are interested in becoming a contributor, SIG ContribEx plans to launch a course later this year.
+No, they are very time, person and resource intensive.
+We encourage those interested in becoming a contributor to use the New Contributor Course slated to launch later this year.

 Until then, here are some additional resources you may find useful:
 - [New Contributor Workshop 2019 - Barcelona](https://www.youtube.com/watch?v=BQ7y2TFOzF4&list=PL69nYSiGNLP2WTJ6P8sQenhf0RY-JqF5L)